Cheap Personal Contract Purchase

 Carfinance247.
 One of the UK's biggest car finance brokers, Carfinance247* allows you to find a deal to suit almost any budget.
 The way it works is that you source a car from any UK dealer.
 Once you've done this, and know how much you need to borrow, you can get a quote from carfinance247 to see whether it can find a PCP deal for you, and at what rate.

 It has different deals depending on your credit score, with rates starting from 5.8% APR (12.2% rep APR) and going up to 30% APR for people with a bad credit history.
-This sounds a lot, but can translate into low-ish monthly payments, eg, you can get a 3-series BMW from £282/month.
+This is a high APR and you should see if you could get cheaper credit elsewhere, or find a different way to access a car before signing up to deals with such high interest costs.

 Zuto.
 Broker site Zuto* allows anyone to apply for car finance with it, but is especially good if you'd find it difficult to get finance elsewhere, for example, the self-employed, or people with a poorer credit history.

 The rate you'll get depends on how good your credit history is.
-If it's excellent, rates are available from 9.9% APR.
-But, poor credit scorers could end up being charged 34.3% APR which, while more expensive, could still mean low-ish monthly payments.
+If it's excellent, rates are available from 9.9% rep APR.
+But, poor credit scorers could end up being charged 34.3% APR.
+Again, like the above, this is a really high APR, so always check you can't get cheaper credit elsewhere, or find another way to get a car.

 Carzu.
 If you want a broker to look after the process of finding a car, as well as getting the finance, try Carzu (you can also use it just for finance).
 APRs depend on how much you want to borrow, starting from 4.8% rep APR.

 - Halifax Bank.
 Although not an online broker, Halifax offers a Flex Car Plan PCP deal, which provides a similar service, although it's only for its current account customers at the moment.
 As with the other financing methods here, Halifax will send the cash straight to the dealer you're buying from.
 This means it will therefore own the car until the end of the deal.
-Halifax has a 3.3% representative APR on its car plans.
+Halifax has a 3.4% representative APR on its Flex Car plan.

 Often known as forecourt finance, or just car finance, it's offered by almost every dealership in the UK - and PCP is one of the options they offer.
 Dealerships come in three main types: franchised (tied to one or more manufacturers, eg, BMW garages), independent (not tied) and car supermarkets.